CreoDAMO/REPAR/GITHUB_WORKFLOW_FIXES.md

 **Root Cause:** The mobile build step is not producing an APK file.

 **Solution - Fix the Mobile APK build job:**

+> **ARCHITECT REVIEW:** The original fix used `npx expo export:embed` which is NOT an APK build command.
+Must use proper Gradle `assembleRelease` or EAS local build.
+Keep `if-no-files-found: error` to surface failures.

 ```yaml
 build-mobile-apk: